whria78/can/README.md

 - Edinburgh Dermofit [Commercial] (10 nodular disorders; 1,300 images; https://licensing.edinburgh-innovations.ed.ac.uk/product/dermofit-image-library)

 - The subset of SNU and ASAN test datasets are included in this git.
+Please refer to the composition and resolution of the photo for guidance.

 ## 3. Training GAN Models ##